 When using GKE Sandbox, we recommend that you also follow these recommendations:

-- It is highly recommended that you specify resource limits on all containers running in a sandbox.
+We recommend that you specify resource limits on all containers running in a sandbox.
 This protects against the risk of a defective or malicious application starving the node of resources and negatively impacting other applications or system processes running on the node.

 GKE Sandbox works well with many applications, but not all.
 This section provides more information about the current limitations of GKE Sandbox.